-The target audience for this activity includes prehospital medical directors and providers, physicians, paramedics and EMS managers.
+The target audience for this activity includes prehospital medical directors and providers, physicians, physician assistants, registered nurses, paramedics and EMTs.

 At the conclusion of this conference, participants should be able to:

 - Discuss the newest drugs encountered by the Rocky Mountain Poison Control Center and what will be the appropriate diagnosis and treatment for those intoxicants.

 - Compare and contrast different delivery models for prehospital behavioral emergency care, and discuss the pros and cons of each model presented.

 - Evaluate the prehospital treatment of traumatic brain injury as described in the EPIC-TBI study and incorporate the newest revelations from the study into out current understanding of TBI course of care.

 |Friday, November 3, 2023|

 Prehospital Behavioral Health Care: A Panel Discussion of Delivery Systems